 So if you too decided to give Shillong a visit, and are not sure what local attractions not to miss, here are my top 6 recommendations:

-Shillong Viewpoint: 10 kms away from Shillong lies the highest point in the state of Meghalaya, which offers stunning panoramic views of the city, on one side, and lush greenery and cascading waterfalls, on the other.
-So if you’re here for a day with no clouds playing their spoil sport, take a taxi straight to the Shillong viewpoint and enjoy the majestic Himalayan peaks, and the glimpses of Bangladesh plains and the city of Shillong.
+Shillong Viewpoint: 10 km away from Shillong lies the highest point in the state of Meghalaya, which offers stunning panoramic views of the city, on one side, and lush greenery and cascading waterfalls, on the other.
+So if you’re here for a day with no clouds playing their spoilsport, take a taxi straight to the Shillong viewpoint and enjoy the majestic Himalayan peaks, and the glimpses of Bangladesh plains and the city of Shillong.

-Smit Village: Situated nearly 17 kms from Shillong, at the outskirts of Shillong, lies the traditional seat of power of the Hima Kheriem, a sub-tribe of the Khasis.
+Smit Village: Situated nearly 17 km from Shillong, at the outskirts of Shillong, lies the traditional seat of power of the Hima Kheriem, a sub-tribe of the Khasis.
 Come here to see some culture throughout the year, or the popular Nongkrem Dance performances between October and November.
 The natural vistas of village Smit and a pollution free zone will moreover prove to be a treat to the eye.

 Iewduh: Also known as Bara Bazaar this is one of the oldest and largest traditional markets and a trade center where traditional items are sold.
 No visit to Shillong can ever be completed without a few hours of directionless strolling and ending up buying some beautiful wooden cutlery from Bara Bazaar.

-Elephant fall: Lying around 12 kms from Shillong, Elephant falls occupies one of the top positions in things-to-do in Shillong guides, and well it’s totally worthy of all the mentions.
+Elephant fall: Lying around 12 km from Shillong, Elephant falls occupies one of the top positions in things-to-do in Shillong guides, and well it’s totally worthy of all the mentions.

-Don Bosco Center For Indigenous Culture: This museum provides a unique fusion of all the sister states in northeast under one roof – something that makes northeast India totally unique and exclusive than any other part of the country.
+Don Bosco Center For Indigenous Culture: This museum provides a unique fusion of all the sister states in the northeast under one roof – something that makes northeast India totally unique and exclusive than any other part of the country.